 Roena rose to prominence with Ismael Rivera when they both performed on the daily TV show “El Show de Cortijo y Su Combo” in 1954 and 1955.

 Cortijo was the bandleader who popularized Puerto Rican bomba.
-Before Cortijo, bomba was considered low class and only enjoyed by Black people.
-Cortijo y Su Combo was one of the first Afro-Puerto Rican bands that was able to tour in the U.S. So he popularized the Black music and broke down racial barriers.
-Today bomba is an expression of Puerto Rican identity.
+Before Cortijo, bomba was originally considered low class (like all Latin music).
+Cortijo y Su Combo was one of the first Afro-Puerto Rican bands that was able to tour in the U.S. So they popularized the music and broke racial barriers.
+Today bomba is a core expression of Puerto Rican identity on the island and in the diaspora.

 El Gran Combo de Puerto Rico